OldUser101/nathanjgill.uk/content/contact/index.md

 - Matrix: @olduser101:matrix.org
 - LinkedIn: [in/nathan-gill-olduser101](https://www.linkedin.com/in/nathan-gill-olduser101)

+A vCard with all of these is available [here](/static/nathan-gill-vcard.vcf).

 Generally, if you want to have a converstaion, either e-mail or Matrix will get you a response the quickest.